eead-csic-compbio/bioinformatics/README.md

 |4|Software and parameter benchmarks|2h|[session 4](./session4.md)|

 We post regularly about these and related bioinformatics topics at the [#!/perl/bioinfo](https://bioinfoperl.blogspot.com) blog, mostly in Spanish.

+Check also this course to learn how to [script in Linux](https://github.com/eead-csic-compbio/scripting_linux_shell).